Reis567/Reis567/README.md

 # Hi there, I'm Matheus dos Reis

 I'm 22 years old, I live in Maricá/RJ, I'm studying Analysis and systems development at <a href="https://uniasselvi.com.br/" target="_blank">UNIASSELVI</a> and I'm passionate about programming!
+I have been specializing in the creation of full-stack web systems with Django, and I have proficiency in user authentication.
 Also check my <a href="https://www.linkedin.com/in/matheus-dos-reis-08b74b1a4/" target="_blank">Linkedin</a>.

 ### You can see my resume at <a href="https://matheusdosreislp.netlify.app/" target="_blank">Netlify</a>.